Why are Lathes so Expensive: Uncovering the Cost

 Why are Lathes so Expensive

-These lathe machine tools are used for different types of products for operations such as shaping, sanding, designing, drilling, cutting, and wood, and metal turning.
-They are differently used in metalworking, woodworking, spraying, glass processing, and wood-turning devices.
+Lathe machine tools perform various operations such as shaping, sanding, designing, drilling, cutting, and turning both wood and metal.
+Industries actively use them in metalworking, woodworking, spraying, glass processing, and other wood-turning devices.
+These machines help create precise, symmetrical parts with efficiency and consistency.

 Why are Lathes so expensive?